mattmccormick/docs/custom_headersfooters.md

 # Custom Headers/Footers
+This page will explain the headers and footers settings page.

 The custom headers/footers section allows you to enter text that will appear at the top or bottom of all your ads.
 ![](v6settings9.jpg)